Click the + by each question to see the answer.

 Q: I found a baby/sick/injured bird.
 Can I bring it to you?

 A: No. In most cases, it’s best to put a baby bird out of harm’s way for the parent(s) to care for.
-More involved care requires state and federal permits and specialized equipment, facilities and expertise that SABO does not possess.
-The Tucson Wildlife Center is the nearest licensed rehabilitation facility to southeastern Arizona.
+More involved care of sick or injured birds requires state and federal permits and specialized equipment, facilities, and expertise that SABO does not possess.
+The Tucson Wildlife Center is the nearest licensed wildlife rehabilitation facility to our location in Cochise County.

 Q: I’m visiting Arizona in March/June/October and see no local activities on your calendar of events for that time.
 Are there any activities scheduled?